alexbraditsas/nightapp-privacy/privacy_policy.md

 * Vital Interests: We may disclose your information where we believe it is necessary to investigate, prevent, or take action regarding potential violations of our policies, suspected fraud, situations involving potential threats to the safety of any person and illegal activities, or as evidence in litigation in which we are involved.

 More specifically, we may need to process your data or share your personal information in the following situations:
 * Business Transfers.
-We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.
+We may share or transfer your information in connection with, or during negotiations of, any merger, financing, or acquisition of all or a portion of our app from a company.

 * Google Maps Platform APIs.
 We may share your information with certain Google Maps Platform APIs (e.g., Google Maps API, Place API).
 To find out more about Google’s Privacy Policy, please refer to this link (https://policies.google.com/privacy) .